What is Prostitution in Texas?

 Hope for Women Wanting to Get Out

-For women who are ready to get out of the life and are facing a criminal offense, Tarrant County offers an excellent diversion program called the RISE program which aims at providing these women with a safe place to stay, a way to get on their feet, and an opportunity for a changed life.
+For women who are ready to get out of the life and are facing a criminal offense, Tarrant County offers an excellent diversion program called RISE, which provides women with a safe place to stay, a way to get on their feet, and an opportunity for a changed life.
 Admission into the RISE program is difficult and there are a limited number of spots available.

 For women who are seeking help, but are not facing criminal charges, we recommend contacting http://www.wearecherished.com/.